Plasticinew/clustersim/README.md

-# Artifact Overview
+# Overview

 This simulator is an improved implementation based on [the open-source simulator](https://github.com/clusterfarmem/clustersim.git) of FastSwap (EuroSys'20), designed to conveniently reproduce the experimental results of the swap system presented in the paper.

+This README file is divided into two sections: The first section briefly introduces how the simulator works and what is the differnence when simulating FastSwap and FineMem-Swap.
+The second section illustrates how to reproduce our experimental results.

+# Introduction

+## DM swap systems simulator
+The simulator employs a centralized job scheduler to allocate jobs and utilizes multiple simulated compute nodes to model job execution.
+Upon job arrival, the scheduler applies a customized admission policy to identify a suitable compute node for execution.
+If no eligible node is available, the job is queued and reconsidered for deployment upon subsequent job completion events.
+Each compute node dynamically adjusts memory configurations (local-remote memory ratios) for its assigned jobs based on pre-profiled performance degradation data, thereby simulating application execution progress.
+The accuracy of this simulation has been validated by FastSwap.

+## Job Admission Policy
+Our re-implementated simulator employs distinct job admission policies for FastSwap and FineMem-Swap:
+* For FastSwap, the scheduler’s admission policy for unscheduled job is: a compute node exists where the job can be accommodated without exceeding its fixed remote memory usage (the pre-registered remote swap partition size, 32GB in our setting).
+* For FineMem-Swap, the scheduler’s admission policy for unscheduled job is: a compute node exists where accommodating the job keeps the total remote memory usage of the entire cluster within total remote memory size (number of compute nodes times 32GB in our setting).

+# Run Experiment

 ## Pre-requisites
 Install the required python dependencies for simulation and plotting.